Aufnahme von drei hintereinander laufenden Elefanten im Kafue Nationalpark in Sambia

 Poaching, but also habitat loss and thus human wildlife conflict pose a serious threat to the populations of African elephants.
 Our partner’s elephant project aims to help victims of poaching through rehabilitating orphans, but it also targets the underlying causes of poaching through conservation education and learning how to resolve human wildlife conflict.

-As soon as the animals are no longer dependent on the milk, they are resettled in the project’s release station in southern Kafue National Park.
-Here they gradually develop their independence from humans and spend a large part of their time roaming the depths of the national park.
-The station is adjacent to Ngoma Teak Forest, which is home to a local elephant population of around 1000 individuals – providing elephant orphans with a wonderful opportunity to connect with wild herds and return to the wild.
+As soon as the animals no longer depend on the milk, they are resettled in the project’s release station in southern Kafue National Park.
+Here, they gradually develop their independence from humans and spend a large part of their time roaming the depths of the national park.
+The station is adjacent to Ngoma Teak Forest, which is home to a local elephant population of around 1000 individuals, providing elephant orphans with an excellent opportunity to connect with wild herds and return to the wild.

 #